Two- and three-body structure of the Y(4660)

+Various extensions of our approach are possible.
 In principle, we could also integrate spin--effects, higher derivatives in the fields and, via photon--coupling, even charge--dependent interactions into the Lagrangian~\eqref{Equation:Lagrangian}.
 Clearly all these extensions imply additional parameters in our theory which would have to be determined.
 Furthermore, we could scan the field of possible hadronic molecules for dimer-- and three--particle--candidates.
 An interesting application is the $X(3872)$--meson as a $DD\pi$ system.
-Since the $D\pi$--dimer could only appear in $p$-wave scattering, higher derivatives in the dimer fields would have to be included.
+Since the $D\pi$--dimer could only appear in $p$-wave scattering, higher derivatives in the fields would have to be included.

 {\bf Acknowledgments}